cpanican/Ecosystem/backend/README.md

 ## Attributes

 Properties of each element in the ecosystem.
+Every organism will have their own unique property.

 ### Map
 ```javascript